Skip to main content

 Course Descriptions

-Applied Communication Theory
+COMM 650: Applied Communication Theory (required course)

 A successful career and professional life requires an intricate understanding of communication dynamics.
 This course offers an introduction to major communication theories, with emphasis on the applicability of these theories in organizations.
 Students will learn how to apply communication theory to workplace situations and their everyday life to achieve their personal and professional goals.

-Organizational Research & Evaluation
+COMM 651: Organizational Research & Evaluation

 Corporations and other organizations conduct research to make informed decisions.
 This course is geared toward the practical application of research.
 Students will acquire skills to be more critical and knowledgeable research consumers.
 Students will also develop beginner research skills to conduct their own research and use their findings to make better decisions.

-Organizational Culture
+COMM 656: Organizational Culture

 Just as people have different cultures, organizations (such as corporations, schools, non-profits, armed forces, hospitals, and churches) have their own cultures too.
 In this course, students will examine how organizations refine, alter, and reinforce their cultures.
 Attention will be paid to the practices of people who shape organizational culture.
 Students will assess their own organizations and recommend how their organization can improve its culture.

-Conflict in the Organization
+COMM 660: Communication in the Organization (required course)

 Conflicts between people can arise in any professional situation.
 In this course, students will learn about managing and resolving conflict in organizations.
 Students will learn about research on conflict processes in workplace settings.
 Special attention will be paid to workplace conflicts.
 Students will reflect on their own communication preferences during conflict and will learn concrete solutions to resolving workplace conflict.